 Natural Treatments for Powdery Mildew

 You can buy ready made fungicides or you can make your own natural treatments at home.
+Here’s a list with recipes further below:

 - Neem oil and water